 Can I just measure my current belt?

 It is possible to find your belt size based on your current belt, but it is less accurate than other methods.
-Belts can be made of many different types of leather, and not all belts are made with the high quality full grain leather that we use.
-Braided belts and belts made with cheaper materials are especially prone to stretching and distortion over time.
-Don't measure a belt like these to find your belt size.
+Belts can be made of many different types of leather, and not all belts are made with the high quality full grain leather we use.
+Cheap leather belts tend to stretch over time, like braided belts and belts made with cheaper materials.
+They are prone to stretching and distortion over time, so don't measure a belt like these to find your belt size.

 How to determine belt size from current belt

 Here's how to find your belt size if you already own one of our cool belt buckles and thick leather belts.
-This method will also work to measure a belt with a traditional belt buckle or when giving a belt as a gift.
+This method works best when giving a belt as a gift, but will also work to measure a belt with a traditional belt buckle or ranger belts.

 Step 1: Lay your leather belt out on a flat surface.